katiakata1/qa_project/README.md

 ## Project Structure 	:page_with_curl:

 The application created satisfies the following:
-- Service 1 posts requests when activated and save responces on SQLAlchemy database. <br>
+- Service 1 posts request when activated and save responses on SQLAlchemy database. <br>
-  Service 1 also displays the last five entries on separate page using Jinja2 template
+  Service 1 also displays the last five entries on a separate page using the Jinja2 template
 - Service 2 and Service 3 receive a request from Service 1, generate random drink and amount of the drink
-- Service 4 gets the outcome from Service 2 and send a particular mixer type configured by "if" statement <br>
-  and sends it to the Service 1
+- Service 4 gets the outcome from Service 2 and send a particular mixer type configured by the "if" statement and sends it to Service 1

-This is also dispalyed in the diagram below:
+This is also displayed in the diagram below:
 ![flow_diagram](https://user-images.githubusercontent.com/62849876/109434134-a49e5180-7a0b-11eb-9369-7a8749c61b1d.png)

 ## Testing	:hammer_and_wrench:

-Testing was the following task after front-end desing and database structure configured and working without issues.
-The first step was to test the code on a local machine, and update unittest package to unittest.mock for future testing purposes.
-This was done due to fact that future services would be deployed in docker containers making unittest package ineffective under such conditions.
+Testing was the following task after front-end design and database structure configured and working without issues.
+The first step was to test the code on a local machine, and update a unittest package to unittest.mock for future testing purposes.
+This was done due to the fact that future services would be deployed in Docker containers making the unittest package ineffective under such conditions.

 Following screenshots of passed tests and corresponding coverages represent four services described in the Project Structure section.